 Make a mental note when the grocer shop gets fresh stock, normally it will be before the weekend, maybe on a Thursday.
 If possible, it is best to go shopping when the perishables are fresh.

-Walk down the aisles with a mission, do not ponder looking around.
+Walk down the aisles with a mission, do not ponder or look around.
 Know what you need from your list, go and get it.

 Select the best value for your money, a bottle of oil or milk that is fuller than the next, check everything you buy to be in a perfect condition, no dents in tins or damaged items.